wjzhengsh/blockchain/howto/monitor_network.md

 * **Channel Overview**
   The "Channel Overview" tab shows the block information on this channel:
-    * A series of data points including the total number of blocks that are created, the time interval since the last transaction, the number of chaincode instantiations, and the number of chaincode invocations.
+    * A series of data points, which include the total number of blocks that are created, the time interval since the last transaction, the number of chaincode instantiations, and the number of chaincode invocations.
-    * A table listing all blocks on this channel.
+    * A table that lists all blocks on this channel.
 Expand a block and you can view the detailed information about the block.

   ![Channel overview](../images/channel_overview_detail.png "Channel overview")